Van Aert beats Vingegaard to win stage 20 time trial

 2. Tadej Pogacar (Slo/UAE Team Emirates) +3:34

-3. Geraint Thomas (GB/INEOS Grenadiers) +8:13
+3. Geraint Thomas (GB/Ineos Grenadiers) +8:13

 4. David Gaudu (Fra/Groupama-FDJ) +13:56

-5. Aleksandr Vlasov (BORA-hansgrohe) +16:37
+5. Aleksandr Vlasov (Bora-hansgrohe) +16:37

 6. Nairo Quintana (Col/Arkea-Samsic) +17:24